Imanolasolo/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 	Contents:

 Why Python programming is awesome

-What are lists and how to use them
+What are sets and how to use them

-What are the differences and similarities between strings and lists What are the most common methods of lists and how to use them How to use lists as stacks and queues
+What are the most common methods of set and how to use them

-What are list comprehensions and how to use them
+When to use sets versus lists

+How to iterate into a set

-What are tuples and how to use them
+What are dictionaries and how to use them

-When to use tuples versus lists
+When to use dictionaries versus lists or sets

-What is a sequence
+What is a key in a dictionary

-What is tuple packing
+How to iterate over a dictionary

-What is sequence unpacking
+What is a lambda function

-What is the del statement and how to use it
+What are the map, reduce and filter functions

 ## Dependences

-> [0-print_list_integer.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/0-print_list_integer.py) --> Function that prints all integers of a list
+> [0-square_matrix_simple.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/0-print_list_integer.py) --> Function that computes the square value of all integers of a matrix.

 > [README.md](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/README.md) ---> README file to show the project insights.

->[1-element_at.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/1-element_at.py) ---> Function that retrieves an element from a list like in C.
+>[1-search_replace.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/1-element_at.py) ---> Function that replaces all occurrences of an element by another in a new list.

->[2-replace_in_list.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/2-replace_in_list.py) ---> Function that replaces an element of a list at a specific position (like in C).
+>[2-uniq_add.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/2-replace_in_list.py) ---> Function that adds all unique integers in a list (only once for each integer).

+>[ 3-common_elements.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/3-print_reversed_list_integer.py)--> Function that returns a set of common elements in two sets.

+>[4-only_diff_elements.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/4-new_in_list.py)--> function that returns a set of all elements present in only one set.

->[3-print_reversed_list_integer.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/3-print_reversed_list_integer.py)--> Function that prints all integers of a list, in reverse order.
+>[File: 5-number_keys.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/5-no_c.py)--> Function that that returns the number of keys in a dictionary.

->[4-new_in_list.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/4-new_in_list.py)--> function that replaces an element in a list at a specific position without modifying the original list (like in C).

->[5-no_c.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/5-no_c.py)--> Function that removes all characters c and C from a string.

->[6-print_matrix_integer.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/6-print_matrix_integer.py)-->  Function that prints a matrix of integers.
+>[6-print_sorted_dictionary.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/6-print_matrix_integer.py)-->  Function that prints a a dictionary by ordered keys.

+>[7-update_dictionary.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/7-add_tuple.py)--> Function that that replaces or adds key/value in a dictionary.

+>[8-simple_delete.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/8-multiple_returns.py)-> Function that deletes a key in a dictionary

->[7-add_tuple.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/7-add_tuple.py)--> Function that adds 2 tuples.
+>[9-multiply_by_2.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/9-max_integer.py)---> Function that returns a new dictionary with all values multiplied by 2

+>[10-best_score.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/10-divisible_by_2.py)-->Function that returns a key with the biggest integer value.

->[8-multiple_returns.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/8-multiple_returns.py)-> Function that returns a tuple with the length of a string and its first character.
+>[11-multiply_list_map.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/11-delete_at.py)--> Function that  returns a list with all values multiplied by a number without using any loops

+>[12-roman_to_int.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/12-switch.py)--> Function that converts a Roman numeral to an integer

->[9-max_integer.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/9-max_integer.py)---> Function that finds the biggest integer of a list.
+>[100-weight_average.py]()--> Function that returns the weighted average of all integers tuple (score, weight)

->[10-divisible_by_2.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/10-divisible_by_2.py)-->function that finds all multiples of 2 in a list.
+>[101-square_matrix_map.py]()--> function that computes the square value of all integers of a matrix using map

->[11-delete_at.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/11-delete_at.py)--> Function that deletes the item at a specific position in a list.
+>[102-complex_delete.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/lists.h)-->Function that deletes keys with a specific value in a dictionary

->[12-switch.py](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/12-switch.py)-->Complete the source code in order to switch value of a and b

-You can find the source code [here](https://github.com/holbertonschool/0x03.py)

->[13-is_palindrome.c](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/13-is_palindrome.c)-->Write a function in C that checks if a singly linked list is a palindrome.

->[lists.h](https://github.com/Imanolasolo/holbertonschool-higher_level_programming/blob/master/0x03-python-data_structures/lists.h)-->Header file containing files and functions used in C scripts